jd155/jd155.github.io/_posts/2015-11-01-Python-code-example.md

 layout:     post
 title:      Python code example
 date:       2015-11-01 12:31:19
 summary:    See what the different elements looks like.
 Your markdown has never looked better.
-I promise.
 categories: jekyll pixyll
 ---